ofisheljames108-ship-it/JF-Audio/Version-2_Custom-PCB/README.md

 - Improved portability
 - More permanent mounting of switches, speakers, and electrical hardware

-The PCB and other internal components will be installed after the manufactured board and remaining components are received and tested.
+The enclosure layout is currently being developed around the manufactured PCB, PowerBoost module, rechargeable battery system, speakers, and external power switch.
+Final mounting will be completed after power-system testing and full electrical validation are complete.

 ---